robotchickn1/SSSIHL_roadshow/README.md

 ## Part 1:
 1. Open Ubuntu with the vsdsquadron.vdi SATA.
 2. Open the terminal (by pressing `ctrl + alt + t` and type in `sudo apt install gedit ` to install gedit - a text editor for many Linux distributions.
+3. Now, type `gedit` to create a new file.
+A program such as adding the sum of 'n' numbers can be written in this text file.
+A small note: Since, the program must run as quickly as possible, the code must be written in C language.
+This file can now be saved as a `.c` file.